Showing posts with label sand. Show all posts

 Gulf Shores Sunset

-We booked for two nights cost $170,84 for room 114.
+We booked for two nights, which cost $170,84 for room 114.

-Their computers were down and the night manager said we could join everyone in the dining room for grill night.
+Their computers were down, and the night manager said we could join everyone in the dining room for grill night.

 In the food bar were grilled hamburgers, hotdogs, potato salad, Cole slaw, baked beans, cheese, lettuce, tomatoes, and onions.